dannyagle/WebApiMinimal/README.md

 This basic minimal API uses the FastEndpoints package along with a somewhat realistic organization of injected objects (repositories, services, etc).

-I am not a fan of how FastEndpoints supports dependency inject but it offers a lot of other nice-to-have features.
+I am not a fan of how FastEndpoints supports dependency injection but it offers a lot of other nice-to-have features.